lesept777/Matrix-MLP-for-ESP32/examples/MMLP_4sectors_softmax/README.md

 ## Results
 The results are much better than the previous case, see files [Results.txt](./Results.txt) and [Results2.txt](./Results2.txt).
 The library now computes and displays the confusion matrix after the test phase.
 You can see the effect of `H_ZERO_WEIGH`: more than 50% of the weights are zero.

+# Pruning
+New options (May 2022): attempts to remove the neurons that do not have an effective impact on the result.

+Using heuristics option `H_NEUR_PRUNE`, after the training phase, the algorithm searches the neurons which have the gighest number of zeros in the weight matrices.
+If the row is full of zeros, this means the neuron is inactive: it does not have any impact on the result of the network and can be removed.

+If the number of zeros in the weight matrix associated to a given neuron is higher than a treshold (can be set using `setHeurPruning`) this neuron is also removed.

+The file [Pruning.txt](./Pruning.txt) shows the result.
+With a threshold at 75%, 14 neurons were removed, which decreases the number of synapses (the size of the network) of 40%, with a slight decrease of the test performance.